Newcomb Campus Policies & Guidelines

 - The speed limit on ALL property roads is 15 mph.

-- A Research Study Plan form must be submitted to the Director prior to the initiation of any research activities on the HWF.
+- A Research Study Plan form must be submitted prior to the initiation of any research activities on the HWF.

-- An Educational Study Plan form must be submitted to the Director prior to the initiation of any instructional or educational activities on the HWF.
+- An Educational Study Plan form must be submitted prior to the initiation of any instructional or educational activities on the HWF.

 - Pets are not allowed on the property or in the buildings.